ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling

 This strategy for label assignment encourages the model to decode matched trajectories as early as possible by treating the earliest instead of the best matches as positive samples.
 Meanwhile, it drives the later matches, if any, away from the ground truth by assigning negative labels to them.
 On the other hand, if none of the predictions match, which commonly happens at the early stage of training, we will fall back to the regular WTA scheme to ease the difficulty in optimization.
 Following label assignment, we use the Laplace negative log-likelihood~\cite{zhou2022hivt, zhou2023query} as the regression loss, optimizing the trajectories of the positive samples.
 Besides, we use the Binary Focal Loss~\cite{lin2017focal} to optimize the confidence scores according to the labels assigned.
-We also try a variant of confidence loss, where we introduce the definition of ignored samples to mask the loss of the modes decoded earlier than the positive samples, which is shown to be effective in the absence of mode rearrangement.
+We also try a variant of confidence loss, where we introduce the definition of ignored samples to mask the confidence loss of the modes decoded earlier than the positive samples, which is shown to be effective in the absence of mode rearrangement.